surprisehighway/craft-taxcloud/README.md

 Once everything is set up tax adjustments will be added to new orders automatically based on the line items's Tax Category in the product entry.

-You can see the full TaxCloud API response in the order line item's `sourceSnapshot`.
+> **Note:** TaxCloud returns the sales tax per line item, and the plugin sets the total tax as an order adjustment.

-> **Note:** TaxCloud sets the sales tax per line item, so you may want to disable the display of that in your cart templates.
-The total tax is calculated automatically by Commerce.
+The full TaxCloud API response is stored in the order adjustment's `sourceSnapshot` in the `craft_commerce_orderadjustments` database table.

 ### A note about address verification